Factory system: Characteristics

 Workers were paid either daily wages or for piece work, either in the form of money or some combination of money, housing, meals and goods from a company store (the truck system).
 Piece work presented accounting difficulties, especially as volumes increased and workers did a narrower scope of work on each piece.
-Piece work went out of favor with the advent of the production line, which was designed by factory staff on standard times for each operation in the sequence, and workers had to keep up with the work flow.
+Piece work went out of favour with the advent of the production line, which was designed by factory staff on standard times for each operation in the sequence, and workers had to keep up with the work flow.

-Critics of the factory system have associated it with the other example of bulk human-labor organisation of its era—slavery.
+Critics of the factory system have associated it with the other example of bulk human-labour organisation of its era—slavery.